diastom/RedLightDL/docs/Advanced.md

-# ⚡ Advanced Usage
+﻿# ⚡ Advanced Usage

-Advanced topics, best practices, and optimization techniques for PHShorts.
+Advanced topics, best practices, and optimization techniques for RedLight.

 ## Table of Contents